State-of-War-PostBar/SOW-Remastered/README.md

 ## Description
 ---
-A project attempts to rebuild an old game: *State of War*.
+A project attempts to rebuild an old game: *State of War* (2001).

 *State of War* is a single-player or multi-players strategy game.
 You have to use good skills of micro-controlling, observing and managing to defeat your enemies!

 **Goals:**

-    -To regain the feelings of the game.
+    -Regain the feelings of the game.
-    -To make players enjoy the game more comfortably.
+    -Enjoy the game more comfortably.
-    -To make the game more customizable.
+    -Make the game more customizable.

 For additional information about developing, please look forward to these references: